-There is a Governors training organised each year which includes training sessions to keep the Governors updated on relevant developments impacting on their roles and responsibilities.
-New Governors have the opportunity to undertake National Governor Association training and all Governors receive regular National Governor Association updates.
-Governors are also able to book on governor training provided by the local authority.
+Training for Governors is organised each year, updating them on relevant developments that impact on their role and responsibilities.
+New Governors can undertake National Governor Association training and all Governors receive regular National Governor Association updates.
+Governors are also able to book on training provided by the local authority.
 The Academy uses Governor Hub to store records and provide Governors with access to documents relevant to their role.